cornelcroi/context-lens/README.md

 ## Setup with Your LLM

 No installation needed!
-Just configure your AI assistant to use CodeLens:
+Just configure your AI assistant to use Context Lens:

 ### 📘 Claude Desktop